Student Access

 Below is an overview of class meetings.

-After the workshop, you will submit a portfolio containing your three best questions from the two-day event.
-These may be questions you actually asked during the workshop, questions you wished you had asked, or questions that emerged from the discussions you observed.
-For each question, write 200-300 words that: (1) explain why this question is philosophically, politically, or economically important, (2) situate the question in relation to the specific presentation(s) or discussion(s) that prompted it, and (3) discuss how the workshop discussion did or didn't address it—or sketch how you think it might be answered.
+Description: These may be questions you actually asked during the workshop, questions you wished you had asked, or questions that emerged from the discussions you observed.
+For each question: (1) explain why this question is philosophically, politically, or economically important, (2) situate the question in relation to the specific presentation(s) or discussion(s) that prompted it, and (3) discuss how the workshop discussion did or didn't address it—or sketch how you think it might be answered.
 Your annotations should demonstrate that you listened carefully to the presentations, understood the speakers' arguments, and can think critically about the issues raised.
 The three questions may address different presentations or may probe different aspects of a single presentation.
-Submit your portfolio by [DATE TBD].

-At the end of the term, you will submit a 1000-1300 word research proposal that identifies a new research problem, question, or direction inspired by the workshop and our seminar discussions.
-Your proposal should: (1) clearly articulate the research question or problem and explain why it matters for philosophy, politics, and/or economics, (2) situate your question in relation to at least two of the workshop presentations or themes we discussed, and (3) meaningfully outline how you would approach investigating this question—what methods, frameworks, or resources would you use?
+Description: Your proposal should identify a new research problem, question, or direction inspired by the workshop and our seminar discussions.
+It should: (1) clearly articulate the research question or problem and explain why it matters for philosophy, politics, and/or economics, (2) situate your question in relation to at least two of the workshop presentations or themes we discussed, and (3) meaningfully outline how you would approach investigating this question—what methods, frameworks, or resources would you use?
 This is not a literature review or a full research design, but rather a focused pitch that demonstrates you can identify a worthwhile question and think critically about how to pursue it.
 Your proposal may connect to your own thesis interests or explore entirely new territory opened up by the workshop.
 This assignment asks you to synthesize what you've learned and demonstrate that you can generate original research ideas in conversation with the work of established scholars.
-Submit by [DATE TBD].